arangodb-helper/arangodb/README.md

 This will contact A on port 8528 and register.

-From the moment on when 3 have joined, each will fire up an agent, a coordinator and a dbserver and the cluster is up.
+From the moment on when 3 have joined, each will fire up an Agent, a Coordinator and a DB-Server and the cluster is up.
 Ports are shown on the console, the starter uses the next few ports above the starter port.
-That is, if one uses port 8528 for the starter, the coordinator will use 8529 (=8528+1), the dbserver 8530 (=8528+2), and the agent 8531 (=8528+3).
+That is, if one uses port 8528 for the starter, the Coordinator will use 8529 (=8528+1), the DB-Server 8530 (=8528+2), and the Agent 8531 (=8528+3).
 See below under `--starter.port` for how to change the starter default port.